 Who is it for?
-For teams that are looking to produce a substantial amount of content and deliver information down multiple channels, this is the optimal choice.
+For teams that are looking to produce a substantial amount of content and deliver information across multiple channels, this is the optimal choice.

 5 Steps to Choosing a CMS Platform

 [Step 3] Think About the Cost: A crucial part of any CMS project is the cost involved.
-This is certainly true for an enterprise Content Management System which can amount to quite a hefty sum.
-By understanding the total fees associated with such a project means fewer unsavory financial surprises will come your way.
+This is certainly true for an enterprise content management system, which can amount to quite a hefty sum.
+Understanding the total fees associated with such a project means fewer unsavory financial surprises will come your way.